Docsv0.6.27

 model = load_compressed("./qwen3-8b") # reconstructs in <10 sec for 7B-class

-inputs = tokenizer("Hello, lossless world", return_tensors="pt").to(model.device)
+inputs = tokenizer("Hello, compressed world", return_tensors="pt").to(model.device)

 outputs = model.generate(**inputs, max_new_tokens=64)